Ouxsoft/LivingMarkup/docs/classes.md

 The Director is called the `Kernel` within the context of the Builder design pattern.

 ## Overview
-1. A `Kernel` is passed an object using the `Builder` interface.
+1. A `Kernel` is passed an object that uses the `Builder` interface.
 (There are multiple `Builders` depending on the type of page being rendered.)
 2. Parser Config contains the following:
 3. The `Builder` loads the `filename` as a string and prefixes it with a HTML5 <!doctype> containing HTML5 entities.
 4. That string is then converted into a Document Object Model for manipulation.